mattbierner/blog.mattbierner.com/_posts/2016-01-15-jshole-or-this.markdown

 /**
     Lookup the value for `key` in `map || this`.
 */
-export const get = Map.prototype.get = function(key, map) {
+export const get = Hamt.prototype.get = function(key, map) {
     return impl(hash(key), key, map || this);
 };
 ```

-Good luck trying to write a Doxycomment that expresses how `map` is the second parameter for `get`, but really is the `this` object for `Map.prototype.get`.
+Good luck trying to write a Doxycomment that expresses how `map` is the second parameter for `get`, but really is the `this` object for `Hamt.prototype.get`.
 The fact that this pattern cannot be clearly documented should set off some alarms.

 Then there's the matter of performance.
 For Chrome and Firefox at least, the combined definition [performs exactly the same][benchmark] as the forwarding declaration.
 On OSX Safari, the combined definition was slower however.
 More [benchmarking is needed][benchmark], but the Safari result may influence some decisions.